 top of page

 At Access Podiatry, we pride ourselves in providing quality podiatric care for a variety of conditions.
-Lead Podiatrist, David Jayapaul has over 12 years of private practice experience working with children of 5 years of age to patients who are in their 90’s.
+Lead Podiatrist David Jayapaul has over 12 years of private practice experience, working with children as young as 4 right through to patients who are in their 90s.
 David's experience and qualifications allow Access Podiatry to keep up to date with the best practices for treating all podiatric conditions.

 Heel pain is a common foot injury and sometimes referred to as a heel spur.
 It is unfortunately quite common and can be regularly undiagnosed with people putting up with the pain.